leodennis/Sprite-Sheet-Tool/README.md

 # Sprite-Sheet-Tool
-Optimize Modify Sprite sheets and create sprites from Videos
+Optimize and Modify Sprite sheets and create sprites from Videos.

 This is a vibe coded tool and does not reflect professional quality standards.

+It was just created as a personal tool to help me with game development but might be useful for others.